Participatory art: Examples

+In 1974 Bonnie Ora Sherk created "The farm" (San Francisco) - a seven acre participatory work of art in a disused section of freeway as a living work of art.

+In 1978 Barry Thomas planted 150-180 cabbage seedlings in the form of the word CABBAGE then, using the media, he deliberately challenged the public by walking away so the city had to own and participate in the work of art.
+He called this challenge "Jeter le gant" and the six month Wellington occupation Vacant Lot of Cabbages.

 Janet Cardiff has created various audio tours that users experience by walking site-specific routes and listening to soundscapes composed by the artist.

 Figment is an annual showcase of participatory art in New York City.

 Antony Gormley has involved the public in the creation of several works, most notably One & Other which invited hundreds of participants to occupy the vacant plinth in Trafalgar Square and perform or otherwise contribute to the work.

 Carsten Höller has created interactive installations like Test Site (2006), which invites participants to play on giant slides installed in the Tate Modern.

 Allan Kaprow pioneered the field of participatory art with his Happening events staged in 1960's New York City, which used physical installations and prompts to facilitate aesthetic experiences for participants.

 Learning to Love you More (2002–2009) was a work of Internet art by Miranda July and Harrell Fletcher that invited participants to submit responses to written prompts, and displayed an archive of the resulting works of conceptual art.

 Adrian Piper led a series of events titled Funk Lessons (1982–1984) that combined participatory dance-parties with conversations and lectures about African-American culture.

+The project Sculpture Mobs (2008–), initiated by monochrom, invites participants to collaboratively construct temporary sculptures in public space.